 Mattress buyers don’t need to be told that we spend one-third of our lives asleep lying on one – everyone already knows this.
 What #vanlife enthusiasts do need to know is which mattress is best for their camper, and where they can buy one.
-Here you will discover what to consider when buying a mattress for your RV, when to replace your RV mattress, and whether or not you should just add a topper.
+Here you will discover what to consider when buying a mattress for your RV, when to replace your RV mattress, and whether you should just add a topper.

 A good night’s rest leads to a good day’s play.
 Truer words have never been said, especially regarding the kind of sleep you need if you plan on hiking or backpacking from your campground.